Kajol1506/Kajol1506/README.md

 ## 🔨 What I'm Currently Working On

-- 💻 UI/UX Intern at Envidox Solutions – Designing and improving user interfaces & experiences for real-world projects. <br>
+💻 UI/UX Intern at Envidox Solutions – Designing and improving user interfaces & experiences for real-world projects.
-- 🚀 Learning Full-Stack Development – Focusing on Python (Django/Flask) and Java (Spring Boot) for backend, and React.js & Tailwind CSS for frontend. <br>
+🚀 Learning Full-Stack Development – Focusing on Java (Spring Boot) for backend, MySQL for database management, and HTML, CSS, JavaScript for frontend basics.
+Exploring React.js / Angular for modern frontend development.
-- 🎯 Practicing DSA in Java – Solving problems on GeeksforGeeks (GFG) and following Striver’s DSA Sheet for structured preparation.
+🎯 Practicing DSA in Java – Solving problems on GeeksforGeeks (GFG) and following Striver’s DSA Sheet for structured preparation.